losrobbos/coding-advanced-resources/README.md

 ### Game Development

+Game development is a fantastic challenge to get your programming to the next level.

+In Game Development also the topics of ALGORITHMs and DESIGN Patterns can be nicely trained (see the following chapters in the guide)

 For little Games without "enemies" you can try to use VanillaJS / DOM in the Browser or React.

 Examples: